 Janet was previously Deputy Chair of the Victorian Major Events Company.

 Lewis Martin first joined Seven Network as a Sales Executive in 1994.
 Mr Martin was appointed Managing Director of Seven Melbourne in 2008.
 He leads the day to day running of Seven Melbourne, and plays a critical role leading sports rights negotiations and broadcast management for the AFL, Horse Racing and Tennis.

 Mr Martin is a Board member of the Royal Children's Hospital Good Friday Appeal, a Director of the Royal Children's Hospital Foundation, a Director of the Cure for MND Foundation and an advisor to Melbourne-based not-for-profit organisations, WW.

 Mr Martin is a Board member of Racing.com and a member of the Australian Institute of Company Directors.

 Deborah Beale began her working career in the finance industry where she was employed by Merrill Lynch for over a decade.
 She then moved to Ernst & Young where she specialised in governance and risk management.

 Ms Beale is currently Chair of Hyperion Asset Management Limiter, Hyperion Holdings Limited and Federation Square.
-She also holds director positions on the Tourism Victoria board, Western Chances NFP, The Production Company NFP, Pinnacle Investment Management Limited and the Victorian Ports Corporation Limited.
+She also holds director positions at Western Chances NFP, The Production Company NFP, Pinnacle Investment Management Limited and the Victorian Ports Corporation Limited.